galette/galettedoc/source/usermanual/preferences.rst

   * **galette://**: call a script provided by Galette that will be called with the HTTP POST method.
 Path must be relative to your Galette installation.
 For example, the URI for the ``galette/post_contribution_test.php`` example script would be `galette://post_contribution_test.php`.
   * **get://** or **post://**: use HTTP GET or POST method to call a web address, prefix will be replaced with ``http://``,
   * **file://**: call a file on the web server, full path must be provided.
-Description script must be executable, and should define a shellbang if necessary.
+Destination script must be executable, and should define a shellbang if necessary.
 An email that contains contribution informations and script return (if any) will be sent to the administrator if an error occurs.
 The behavior is the same as cron : if the script outputs something, a mail is sent.

 .. warning::